schombert/Project-Alice/docs/rules.md

 Sets the current research of the country to the specified technology.

+### Increase relations

+This increases relations between the two countries and requires no agreement between each.

+#### Conditions

+Can only perform if, the nations are not at war, the relation value isn't maxxed out at 200, and has defines:INCREASERELATION_DIPLOMATIC_COST diplomatic points.
+And the target can't be the same as the sender.

+#### Effect

+Increase relations value by the value of defines:INCREASERELATION_RELATION_ON_ACCEPT (normally set at 100) and decreases diplomatic points by defines:INCREASERELATION_DIPLOMATIC_COST.

 ### Decrease relations

 This decreases relations between the two countries and requires no agreement between each.